BK Adventure Announces Friday the 13th Flash Sale: $13 Off Sunset & Bioluminescence Kayak Tours in Florida

 February is considered one of the best times of year for this experience due to darker skies, cooler temperatures, active wildlife, and peak bioluminescent comb jelly season, making the promotion especially timely as it aligns with Valentine’s Day weekend and Florida’s prime winter travel season.

-The $13 discount applies per booking, regardless of group size, and is valid only during the 24-hour booking window.
+The $13 discount applies per person, regardless of group size, and is valid only during the 24-hour booking window.
 Availability for sunset tours is limited.

 How the Friday the 13th Sale Works